isomerpages/govtech-gobusiness/_essentialservices/1a-healthandsocialservices.md

 : a.
 Parents may approach their children’s preschools and schools for assistance.
 : b.
 Priority given to parents in Essential Services like Healthcare.

+9. Traditional Chinese Medicine (TCM) needle acupuncture will be allowed for pain management only, if assessed.

+10. Only Traditional Chinese Medicine (TCM) establishments with MOH-registered in-house TCM practitioner(s) can resume selling retail products.

 9A.
 All outpatient non-public health institution (PHI) Allied Health Services[^1] (excluding psychology services) to adhere to the following from 29 April 2020 to 17 May 2020:

 <ins>Profession-related requirements</ins><br>